Milakrei55/PythonTasks/README.md

 - How to use Python dictionaries to store structured data.
 - How to use lists to manage multiple objects.
 - How to access nested data using indexing and keys.
+## Exercise 1.3 – Recipe App with Difficulty Ratings

+### Overview

+This exercise builds on the earlier recipe structure and introduces dynamic user input via functions and loops.
+The script prompts the user to enter any number of recipes, tracks all unique ingredients, and calculates each recipe’s difficulty level based on its cooking time and number of ingredients.

+### Steps Completed

+1. Created `Exercise_1.3.py` and defined two lists: `recipes_list` and `ingredients_list`.
+2. Built a `take_recipe()` function to take user input and return a recipe dictionary.
+3. Collected multiple recipes in a loop, ensuring ingredients were only added once.
+4. Used control flow to determine difficulty levels (Easy, Medium, Intermediate, Hard).
+5. Printed all recipes with their info and difficulty.
+6. Displayed all ingredients in alphabetical order.
+7. Captured terminal screenshots of each step and saved them appropriately.

+---

+### Deliverables (in `Exercise1-3/` folder)

+- `Exercise_1.3.py`
+- `Step1.png` through final step screenshot
+- Updated `LearningJournal.md`